tayojay77/Attrition-/README.md

 ## Problem Statement

+1. Which Age-Group is more likely to leave the Organization
-1. What are the major causes of Attrition in an Organization
+2. What are the major causes of Attrition in an Organization
-2. How can attrition be Mitegated in an Organization
+3. How can attrition be Mitegated in an Organization
-3. Are there specific departments or job roles more susceptible to attrition, and if so, why?
+4. Are there specific departments or job roles more susceptible to attrition, and if so, why?
-4. How does employee satisfaction with compensation and benefits correlate with attrition?
+5. How does employee satisfaction with compensation and benefits correlate with attrition?

 ## Skills Demostracted